chevereto/v4-admin/features/login-providers.md

 ## Create an app

-👉 Refer to your login provider developer documentation in order to setup your application.
+Each provider requires you to register an application in their developer portal before Chevereto can use it.
+Refer to the provider's developer documentation for setup instructions.

-To configure a login provider you will require to create an application at the target provider.
-The connect/return URL you need to use is:
+When configuring the application, set the callback (redirect) URL to:

 ```plain
 https://yourwebsite.com/connect/HANDLE/
 ```

-Where `HANDLE` is the provider handle from the [supported providers](#supported-providers) table.
+Replace `HANDLE` with the provider's handle from the [supported providers](#supported-providers) table.
+For example, for Google the URL would be `https://yourwebsite.com/connect/google/`.

 ## Provide app credentials

-Enter the application credentials at [Settings > Login providers](../settings/login-providers.md).
+Once the application is created, enter the credentials it provides at [Settings > Login providers](../settings/login-providers.md).